How To Vacuum AC System In Your Car – The DIY Process

 Once the identification of the ports is done, you need to hook up the manifold gauge.
 These set of gauges facilitate the linkage between the AC system and the low/high pressure ports.
 Firstly, connect the vacuum pump’s hose to the low pressure port present on the manifold gauge.
 This is the port that lies between the two gauges present on the gauge set.

 Next, you need to connect the red colored valve to the high pressure port and the blue colored valve to the lower one.
 It is the yellow valve that signifies the connection to the vacuum pump.
-One thing straight, remember to keep the valves on the closed position before connecting to AC system.
+One thing straight, remember to keep the valves on the closed position before connecting to the AC system.

 3. Making The Connections